askrbayern/nlp-in-finance/readme.md

-# NLP in Finance: Market Volatility Prediction from News Headlines
+# NLP in Finance: Predicting market open volatility based on after-market news

 ## Overview
 This repository contains the codes, models, and results of paper **Predicting market open volatility based on after-market news** for seminar NLP in Finance (University of Zurich 24HS).
 The project investigates how nuances in overnight news are digested by subsequent open market volatility.